How We Draw Near to God and Experience His Promise

 - Paul Tautges counselingoneanother.com

-In Hebrews 10:22, we are called to draw near to God in worship—together—with others who love Christ.
+"Let us draw near to God with a sincere heart and with the full assurance that faith brings, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water".
+In Hebrews 10:22, we are given an outline for how to draw near to God.
+We are called to draw near to God in worship—together—with others who love Christ.
 The basis for this call to worship is the sacrificial work of Christ, the Savior—we have confidence to enter the holy place by the blood of Jesus (v.
 19), and His ongoing intercession as our great High Priest (v.
 21).
 But how are we to draw near to God?
 The Scripture says, "let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water."

 We must first draw near “with a sincere heart.”
 The word sincere means true or dependable.It is more than simple sincerity, though it includes this.
 Many religious people come to God in sincerity, but not in truth.
 Our God demands both.
 A true heart is every believer’s responsibility when gathering together with other believers as a church family.
 Therefore, before we worship, we ought to make sure that we come to our local assembly with a genuine heart that has confronted our own hypocrisy and known sin.
 If conflict exists between another believer and us, we must take the initiative to make it right, even on the way to the corporate worship service (Matt.
 5:23–24; Rom.
 12:18).